OldNew777/3DVC/3DVC_HW2/report.md

 $$
 CD(S_1, S_2) = \frac{1}{|S_1|} \sum_{x \in S_1} { \min_{y \in S_2} { ||x - y||^2_2 } } + \frac{1}{|S_2|} \sum_{y \in S_2} { \min_{x \in S_1} { ||y - x||^2_2 } }
 $$
-to make the loss better scaled.
+to make the loss better scaled and robust to different $S_1, S_2$ size.
+(Although the network predicts 1024 points, same as those in test/training set)

+Here are the visualized results:

 From my point of view, HD loss is less used in practice because it fully consists of $\max/\min$ function.
-As a result, let's say we are optimizing point clouds $S$ to $S_{target}$ directly with HD loss. when the loss backward, very few parameters of the predicted point clouds ordinates will have grad, which may largely slow down the optimizing speed.
+As a result, let's say we are optimizing point clouds $S$ to $S_{target}$ directly with HD loss, when the loss backward, very few parameters of the predicted point clouds ordinates will have grad, which may largely slow down the optimizing speed.